0c34/govwa/README.md

 Explore the vulnerability.

 #### Note
-GoVWA still developing on XXE and another vulnerability. however it still has functionality that no work well. if you have any suggestion feel free to email me on sulhaedir05[at]gmail[dot]com
+GoVWA still developing on XXE and another vulnerability. however it still has functionality that doesn't works well. if you have any suggestion feel free to email me on sulhaedir05[at]gmail[dot]com

 warm regards NemoSecurity.